Memitaru/100-days-of-code/r1-log.md

 Contining working on my box model project.
 Making more progress.
 Will be working on it for a good part of today.

 [Github Link](https://github.com/Memitaru/User-Interface)

+###Failed

+I missed a lot of coding days.
+I'm moving and have had some health problems so I am not taking it as a personal failure.
+Sometimes life gets in the way.
+But I think it's a good day to start over!